 From this progressive vantage point, humanist Jews find their religion actually motivating them to criticize their motherland.
 After all, why would we support any powerful entity that treats others in the same way that Jews were once treated?

 Ironically, Sanders’ progressive interpretation of American Jewishness may be hurting him among some segments of Jewish voters.
 Although Sanders is the most left-wing candidate in this election, the Clinton dynasty enjoys strong popularity within the Jewish community.
 When Bill Clinton first ran for president in 1992, Jewish support for the Democratic ticket shot up by 16 points from the previous presidential election, giving him the best showing of any Democratic candidate in a quarter century.
 During his wife’s first presidential bid 16 years later, Jews preferred Clinton over then-senator Barack Obama by a wide margin.

-Sanders’ progressive interpretation of American Jewishness may be hurting him among Jewish voters.
 This can be attributed in part to the Clintons’ warm personal relationships with individual Jews.
 Bill Clinton hired more Jews for powerful roles in his administration than any president before him, and the Clintons’ son-in-law is Jewish.
 But it also has to do with the Clintons’ hawkish commitment to Israel, which was best captured by Hillary’s unequivocally pro-Israel speech at the American Israel Public Affairs Committee (AIPAC).